Donald Trump Falsely Accusing Barack Obama Could Lead To Impeachment

 Can Donald Trump Be Impeached Just Because Of A Tweet?

 Given the recent updates, if the allegations are not true and unsupported by evidence, it can be a scandal on a major scale.
-According to Chicago Tribune, these are that kind of accusation by the president that may lead to his impeachment.
+According to Chicago Tribune, these are that kind of accusations by the president that may lead to his impeachment.

 Would Trump’s Apology Mean Anything?